Donatism: Impact

 The sect developed and grew in North Africa, with unrest and threatened riots in Carthage connected to the bishop controversy.
 (Note: The remainder of this paragraph comes from Frend 1952, who derived his chronology primarily from Optatus' Against the Donatists (one of the only surviving primary sources).)
 Constantine, hoping to defuse the unrest, gave money to the non-Donatist bishop Caecilian as payment for churches damaged or confiscated during the persecution.
 Nothing was given to the Donatists; Constantine was apparently not fully aware of the seriousness of the dispute, which his gift exacerbated.
 The Donatists appealed to Rome for equal treatment; Constantine tasked Miltiades with resolving the issue, which led to the 313 commission.
 The Donatists refused to abide by the decision of the Roman council, demanding that a local council adjudicate the dispute and appealing directly to Constantine.
 In a surviving letter, a frustrated Constantine called for what became the first Council of Arles in 314.
 The council ruled against the Donatists, who again appealed to Constantine.
 The emperor ordered all parties to Rome for a hearing, ruled in favour of Caecilian and warned against unrest.
 A delegation from Rome travelled to Carthage in a vain attempt to seek compromise.
 The Donatists fomented protests and street violence, refusing to compromise in favor of the orthodox bishop.

-After the Constantinian shift, when other Christians accepted the emperor's decision, the Donatists continued to demonize him.
+When other Christians accepted the emperor's decision, the Donatists continued to resist and demonize him.
 After several attempts at reconciliation, in 317 Constantine issued an edict threatening death to anyone who disturbed the imperial peace; another edict followed, calling for the confiscation of all Donatist church property.
 Donatus refused to surrender his buildings in Carthage, and the local Roman governor sent troops to deal with him and his followers.
-Although the historical record is unclear, some Donatists were apparently killed and their clergy exiled.
+The historical records for what ensued are unclear, with possibly their clergy being exiled.

 Outside Carthage, Donatist churches and clergy were undisturbed.
 Constantine's efforts to unite the church and the Donatists failed, and by 321 he asked the bishops to show moderation and patience to the sect in an open letter.
 During the brief reign of Julian, the Donatists were revitalized and, due to imperial protection, occupied churches and carried out atrocities.
 Laws against the Donatists were decreed by Valentinian I after the defeat of the Donatist usurper Firmus in North Africa.